Batteries & Storage

 Here's the uncomfortable truth about solar feed-in tariffs in 2026: they're heading towards zero.
 Across most of Australia, retailers are paying 3-8 cents per kWh for your solar exports.
 A decade ago it was 20-60 cents.
-The maths is simple: there's so much rooftop solar now that daytime electricity is practically free on the wholesale market.
+The maths is simple: there's so much rooftop solar now that daytime electricity is practically free on the wholesale market, with prices regularly going negative.

 But here's what most people don't realise: if you have a battery, you have a much more valuable option than accepting a low feed-in tariff.
 It's called a Virtual Power Plant (VPP), and it can pay you 3-5x more per kWh for the energy your battery exports.